TLE31/Socialise_server/readme.md

 ## Usage

-Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own
+create a file config.env so it will / "config/config.env" and update the values/settings to your own

 ## Install Dependencies